AirManic/mhk/README.md

 `-- hub.txt
 ```

-There is also a `shk_configs.zip` file that is automatically created as
+There is also a `tfh_configs.zip` file that is automatically created as
 an additional artifact from the script.
 This improves config portability.